 SHORT ISLAND AT IL LOCALE BAR

 This cocktail tastes of fizzy cola bottles.
 It’s a fun carbonated concoction of vodka, gin, rum, triple sec, cola syrup, kola bitters and lemon, and it’s delicious .
-We also love the bar.
-IL Locale bar is modern and has a large open (literally open) glass roof, which means you can look up at the stars as you drink inside, and, as this is Italy, smoking is allowed too.
-Matteo, who created the cocktail, tells us that the carbonisation helps with inebriation.
+We also love the bar, which is modern with a huge centrepiece glass roof, which means you can look up at the stars as you drink inside, and, as this is Italy, smoking is allowed too.
+Matteo, who created the cocktail, tells us that the carbonisation helps with the inebriation.

 P CRYSTAL MARY AT THE WINTER GARDEN BAR | ST. REGIS HOTEL